Obtaining a mortgage in Mallorca is the same as getting one elsewhere in Spain

 Can foreigners buy property in Mallorca?

-By the way, a mortgage can significantly enhance your budget for buying a property in Mallorca.
-Make sure to analyze Homevest for a comparison of the available mortgage options in Spain.
+A mortgage can significantly enhance your budget for buying a property in Mallorca.
+Make sure to analyze Homevest to compare the mortgage offers from Spain’s leading bank for non-residents.

 How easy is it to get a mortgage in Mallorca as a foreigner?